pratikkatte/Plant-size-detection/README.md

 # Plant-size-detection
-Detect plant size in an image using marker
+measuring the size of the plant in an image